anbotero/tikli/README.md

 Specification
 -------------

+It's been coded entirely in Ruby, and it's powered by Sinatra, a great little
+<acronym title="Domain Specific Language">DSL</acronym> that makes rapid
+prototyping a breeze.

-It's been coded entirely in Ruby.
-Since it's a Web application, __somehow__ it also uses HTML, CSS and JavaScript, through Slim, Sass (SCSS) and Coffee-Script respectively.
+Since it's a Web application, _somehow_ it also uses HTML, CSS and JavaScript, through Slim, Sass (SCSS) and Coffee-Script respectively.

 From these, I would say that Slim and Coffee-Script really stand out.
-How they manage to really simplify the flow, the developing process, is totally out of this world.
+How they manage to really simplify the flow, the developing process, is absolutely out of this world.
 Their syntax makes me feel at home.

-Oh, but these would be nothing were not for Sinatra, a great little
-<acronym title="Domain Specific Language">DSL</acronym> that makes rapid
-prototyping a breeze.

 So?
 ---